DoubleDome/gtm/README.md

 ### Adding a registry

 By running `mashup register` you will be guided through a series of prompts allowing you to add a new registry.
-Power users can bypass the prompts with `mashup register [name] [jsonURL]`
+Power users can bypass the prompts with `mashup register [name] [jsonURL]`.

 ## Examples